VoidHack/write-ups/Square CTF 2017/reverse/floppy/README.md

 </p>

 When everything is done, we have to find the address of the start function.
-She is shown below:
+This functions is shown below:

 <p align="center">
   <img src="screens/start_func.png">